rciminera/Crypto-Pricing/README.md

 July 11 Deliverables:

 A database has been created with three tables:
-- An ERD was create and a database schema were created using Postgre and ported to AWS DB
+- An ERD was created and a database schema were created using Postgre and ported to AWS DB
 - Colab used to load extract data into 2 tables which were then joined using SQL Alchemy into a third table for ML processing
 - A csv of the merged database was also created as future input to Tableau visualization